Asbestos Requirements for Demolition and Renovation Projects

-This document is one in a series of fact sheets designed to assist you in becoming aware of the Department of Natural Resources’ asbestos requirements.
+This document is one in a series of fact sheets about the Missouri Department of Natural Resources’ asbestos requirements.
 This particular document contains information regarding how to determine if your demolition or renovation project is regulated by the department’s air pollution control requirements.
-It will also help to explain the basic requirements for asbestos inspection, asbestos abatement, and for notification of regulated demolition and renovation projects.
-Asbestos waste disposal requirements are also discussed.
+It also will help explain the basic requirements for asbestos inspection and asbestos abatement as well as for notification of regulated demolition and renovation projects.
+In addition, it discusses requirements for disposing of asbestos waste.

 Determining if Your Project Will Involve Regulated Structures

 The first step in determining if your demolition or renovation project is regulated is to determine the type of structure that will be affected.
 The department regulates demolition and renovation projects involving institutional, commercial, public, industrial, or residential structures, installations or buildings.
-An exception to this regulation is for a single residential structure that contains four dwelling units or less.
+An exception to this regulation is a single residential structure that contains four or fewer dwelling units.
 Projects that involve two or more residential structures are not exempt.
+Two or more residential structures being demolished as part of an urban or rural renewal or an unsafe building abatement program are not exempt, regardless of their proximity to each other.
+Projects that involve demolition of two or more mobile homes are not exempt.
 If the structure has been used for any purpose other than residential, such as being converted from residential to commercial use or converted from commercial to residential use, it is not exempt.
 Any residential structure used in fire training exercises is not exempt.